CleverTap/terraform-provider-hubspot/README.md

   `
 * The API (https://developers.hubspot.com/docs/api/settings/user-provisioning).
 3. `Super Admin` role can not be assigned to a user through API.
 It should be done through UI.
 But it can be changed to another role through API.<br>
-4. A user's Role can not be updated to `No Role`.
+4. A user's Role can not be updated to `No Role`.<br>
+5. You have to get verified your app.<br>
+6. `Super Admin` can not be deleted through API.
+Only can be deleted from UI.<br>
+7. Hubspot doesn't provide user activation and deactivation. <br>